ehrlich89/forensics/README.md

 ```

 ### Beacon messages
-If you want to get informed about incoming beacon messages, just register as an observer, as shown below:
+If your app must get informed about incoming beacon messages, you can register a ```BeaconMessageObserver``` instance by calling ```addBeaconMessageObserver```, as shown below.
+Take in mind, however, that your observer will only get messages that have just been processed by one of the messages processing components the ```RelutionIoTService``` uses.
+If you need to scan for specific beacon messages, use the ```BeaconMessageScanner``` class.
 ```java
 RelutionIoTService.addBeaconMessageObserver(new RelutionIoTService.BeaconMessageObserver() {
 	@Override